games-automata-play/games-automata-play.github.io/_posts/2019-09-23-applying_cnrs.md

 Each lab is asked to send a letter about which candidates they would be happy to hire.
 This is of course only a consultation, but it is very important as it helps the section to see how you will in effect integrate the labs.

+**Academic age: CR or DR?**.
+CR is the junior position, DR the senior position.
+There are two separate competitions.
+Typically CR positions are offered to researchers with PhD + 2/3y, and to DR with PhD + 7/12y.
+Here I mean PhD graduation, but the official way of counting in CNRS is from the start of the PhD, so they typically hire CR about 7 years after they started their PhD.
+Especially for CR this is younger that most other countries, as CNRS is a full-time tenured research position (no teaching!).
+If you are hesitant about which track you should apply to, do not overthing it: apply to both, and the section will choose for you one of the two.

 **Documents**.
 You have to write two documents: "past" and "future".
 Past presents your research output so far, and Future explains which directions you would like to take if hired.
 There is no recommended format, but there are non-strict page limits (I think 6 to 10 pages).
 In my understanding, Past serves as evidence that you know what you are talking about and that you can present it to a wide audience in an accessible way.